elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 Nothing really exciting happens but it shows how we can control our application.

 > When you run `iex -S mix`, it is equivalent to running `iex -S mix run`.
-So whenever you need to pass more options to Mix when starting IEx, it's just a matter of typing `iex -S mix run` and then passing any options the `run` command accepts.
+So whenever you need to pass more options to Mix when starting IEx, it's a matter of typing `iex -S mix run` and then passing any options the `run` command accepts.
 You can find more information about `run` by running `mix help run` in your shell.

 ### The application callback